mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/first-package/index.md

     ```bash
     dcos node ssh --master-proxy --mesos-id=dedbb786-feb7-47f2-ae69-27bf86ba53fb-S0
     ```

+    If you are prompted to confirm connecting to the host, type `yes`.

 1. List the Docker containers to get the `ContainerID` for the container running the Redis service by running the following command: